-It provides a generic idea into the lives of the candidates and what kind of persona they carry.
+It provides a general idea into the lives of the candidates and what kind of persona they carry.

 There has been a huge debate regarding the use of social media as a screening method.
 Some people are of the opinion that the social media impression gives an idea about the candidate if they are suitable for the organization as a person, and some are of the view that it does not show as to how the candidate will perform for the organization.

-Nevertheless, keeping all the arguments aside the curiosity to know the candidate in the social media platform has become an unsaid practice for many HR professionals.
+Nevertheless, keeping all the arguments aside from the curiosity to know the candidate on the social media platform has become an unsaid practice for many HR professionals.

 Pros of Social Media Screening:

-1. Insight in the informal life of a candidate:
+1. Insight into the informal life of a candidate: